delapuente/remapjs/README.md

   'ChatClient': ClientMock
 });

-// When trying to load dependecies for ChatWidget, requiring 'ChatServer' will
+// When trying to load dependecies for ChatWidget, requiring 'ServerMock' will
-// return MockServer and requiring 'ChatClient' will return MockClient. req('ChatWidget', function (ChatWidget) {
+// return MockServer and requiring 'ClientMock' will return MockClient. req('ChatWidget', function (ChatWidget) {
   testingSubject = ChatWidget;
 });